Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Goldschmidt and the St. Louis Cardinals will meet Spencer Steer and the Cincinnati Reds on Friday at Busch Stadium, at 8:15 PM ET.
+Andrew Abbott gets the nod for the Cincinnati Reds on Saturday at Busch Stadium against Jordan Walker and the St. Louis Cardinals.
+First pitch is at 2:15 PM ET for the second game of a three-game series.

-Oddsmakers list the Cardinals as -165 moneyline favorites, while giving the underdog Reds +140 moneyline odds.
-The over/under is 8.5 runs for this game.
+Oddsmakers list the Cardinals as -175 moneyline favorites, while giving the underdog Reds +145 moneyline odds.
+The matchup's over/under is listed at 9 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.